msjbhinder55/kisaan-mela/README.md

 - Project Timeline
 - Backup and Disaster Recovery

+## Technologies Used

+List the main technologies, libraries, and frameworks used in your project.

+- MongoDB
+- Express.js
+- React
+- Node.js
+- Other technologies...

 ## Getting Started

-Explain how to get started with your project.
-Include any setup steps or prerequisites that users need to follow.
+Provide detailed instructions on how to set up and run your project locally.
+Include any prerequisites and installation steps.

 ### Prerequisites